JetBrains/Qodana/topics/analyze-pr.md

     </procedure>
     </tab>
     <tab title="GitLab CI/CD" group-key="gitlab-cicd">
-<p>Make sure that your project repository is accessible by GitLab CI/CD.</p>
+<p>Make sure that your project repository is accessible to GitLab CI/CD.</p>
 <p>In the root directory of your project, save the <code>.gitlab-ci.yml</code> file containing the following snippet:</p>
         <code-block lang="yaml">
             qodana: